 Chloe’s own agency in her own story is stronger than these influences around her, she makes a deliberate choice to follow the odd ‘Marcel Marceau’ like character of the man in the gallery (Marc Hosemann) who appears randomly throughout the narrative, in spite of being warned of danger by her friends and a rather jarring police detective (Patrick O’Kane).
 The man leads Chloe in a ‘Pied Piper’ like manner on a dark journey including moments when he appear to exist inside a painting; a kind of still life where a man lasciviously consumes a meat filled banquet.
 He later tells Chloe that he ‘loves meat and sex and art’ in that specific order.
 This coupling thread of the story reaches a fairly predictable conclusion and is the culmination of the repeated shots through plastic.

 The male figures attempting to influence Chloe’s life, from the mask watching on the wall, to Ludwig as he viciously scratches her, to her fictional father (Helder Macedo) give an Sylvia Plath flavour to the narrative.
 The voice of the actual Leonora Carrington is a strong counterpoint to the “you have to own your own soul” the artist tells us towards the end of the film.
 We have been presented very elegantly with a living work of art that leads us to the conclusion that we must not hand over our our female human animal to some half-arsed male.

 Chloe tells us at the beginning of her narrative and documentary-type interview that she was “probably born in the wrong century”.
 Therefore, she becomes the perfect guide in this enchantment of a story.

-Female Human Animal is in UK cinemas on Wednesday, October 3rd – just click here for more information.
+Female Human Animal is in UK cinemas on Wednesday, October 3rd.
+Out on VoD on Friday, March 1st.